 After a month, you have to retest your A1C; in most of the cases, it will be at the same value as one month before.
-This may be due to depression, anxiety and high carb diet.
+It may be due to depression, anxiety, and a high carb diet.
 On seeing the result, the doctor modifies the prescription by increasing the medication dose.

-You will start taking this huge dose of diabetes medicines; your blood-glucose start falling.
-This is new for your body, because your body has practiced to high blood sugar for a prolong time.
-This falling BS makes you feel fatigue and signaling hunger.
+You will start taking this massive dose of diabetes medicines; your blood-glucose will start falling suddenly.
+It is new for your body because it has practiced high blood sugar for a prolonged time.
+This falling BS makes you feel fatigued and signaling hunger.
 You try compensating by eating more food (high carb diet).
-The blood sugar comes back to high level; you feel better and this cycle repeats.
+The blood sugar comes back to a high level; you feel better, and this cycle repeats.

-You left the doctor’s office with an added overdose of medication and the above-said cycle repeats; lowering BS, feeling tired, eating more carbs, raising blood sugar and feeling better.
+You left the doctor’s office with an added overdose of medication.
+Then the above-said cycle repeats; lowering BS, feeling tired, eating more carbs, raising blood sugar, and feeling better.

-For the next visit, the A1C result is the same or higher, and your doctor increases your medication further or put you on insulin injection.
+For the next visit, the A1C result is the same or higher, and your doctor increases your medication further or puts you on insulin injection.
 You will start developing diabetes complications and feel waste.
-Actually, this is the way most type2 diabetes is treated and forced to early death.
+In this way, most type2 diabetes is treated and forced to an early death.

-In the next appointment, you visit your doctor with a good A1C result.
-Your doctor congratulates you for your number.
-Additionally, he may suggest you to do some regular exercise and increased physical activity.
-Your doctor suggests an appointment after two to three months for rechecking.
+In the next appointment, you visit your doctor with an excellent A1C result.
+Your doctor congratulates you on your number.
+Additionally, he may suggest you do some regular exercise and increased physical activity.
+Your doctor recommends an appointment after two to three months for rechecking.

-At the next doctor’s visit, mostly your A1C result will be in the non-diabetic range.
-Not only, your BS in a normal range; you do feel more energetic, getting restful sleep, mentally more alert, and always brisk.
+At the next doctor’s visit, mostly, your A1C result will be in the non-diabetic range.
+Not only, your BS in a healthy range; you do feel more energetic, getting restful sleep, mentally more alert, and always brisk.
 Your doctor appreciates you for your effort and asks you to keep it up.

-Unfortunately, if your A1C number is not good enough, then your doctor may prescribe a minimum dose of diabetes medication (mostly insulin sensitizer such as metformin).
-Your doctor asks you to take medication along with your low-carb diet and regular exercise.
+Unfortunately, if your A1C number is not good enough, then your doctor may prescribe a minimum dose of diabetes medication.
+It will be mostly insulin sensitizer such as metformin.
+Your doctor asks you to take medicines along with your low-carb diet and regular exercise.

 If your numbers are in the non-diabetes range, this does not mean your type2 diabetes is gone.
-You have well balanced between your carb intolerance with diet, exercise and/or medication.
-Thus, it is important to stick with your treatment; it should be your lifetime commitment.
+You have well balanced between your carb intolerance with diet, exercise, and or medication.
+Thus, it is crucial to stick with your treatment; it should be your lifetime commitment.
 If you go back to your old style of eating (high carb), your high blood sugar will return.

-- Diet with appropriate weight loss (about 80 % type2 diabetics are overweight; thus, weight loss should be an important treatment.) – Most of the patient’s BS normalizes with diet alone.
+- Weightloss - About 80 % type 2 diabetics are overweight; thus, weight loss is an effective treatment.
+Most of the patient’s BS normalizes with diet alone that help lose weight.

-- Diet plus exercise (helps lower insulin resistance as well as induce excess glucose consumption in other ways that does not require insulin.) – some patient requires an exercise to normalize their BS number.
+- Exercise helps lower insulin resistance as well as induce excess glucose consumption without the requirement of insulin.
+Some patient requires exercise along with diet control to normalize their BS number.